Adobe-Marketing-Cloud/reactor-user-docs/getting-started-1/implement-solutions/add-adobe-analytics.md

 ### Including the doPlugins function

-To add plug-ins, you need to add a function called doPlugins.
+To add plug-ins, you need to add a function called `doPlugins`.
 This function is not added by default, but once added, is handled by the AppMeasurement library.
 It is called last when a hit is sent to Adobe Analytics.
 Therefore, you can use this function to run some JavaScript to set variables that are easier set this way.

 1. While still in the Analytics extension, scroll down and expand the section titled Configure Tracking Using Custom Code.
 2. Click **Open Editor**.